-- Cardboard box to house their game (offer various sizes; must be at least 12 inches in length) - Container to hold the object to be launched - Objects to launch (ping-pong balls, small beanbags, cotton balls, etc.) - Timer (can be shared by several students)
+- Cardboard box to house their game (offer various sizes; must be at least 12 inches in length) - Container to hold the object to be launched (small cups, plastic spoons, etc.) - Objects to launch (ping-pong balls, small beanbags, cotton balls, etc.) - Timer (can be shared by several students)